FAQ

 Included with the Triolet is a Mogul to Edison E26 reducer, that lets you use screw-in lightbulbs that you’d use in a household lamp.
 These bulbs are also commonly referred to as practical bulbs, as they’re often used in the “practical” fixtures (i.e. a lamp, seen in the shot) for set lighting.
 Since its easily one of the most common bulb types you can use anything from traditional photoflood lamps to bulbs you can find at a local hardware store!

 Optionally available is what we call the Two Pin adapter or reducer, part number 99304000.
 This converts the E39 Mogul base to a two-pin GY9.5 base – which is a significantly smaller bulb.
-We designed this to be a great counterpart to the frosted Triolet dome (#9965), giving you a frosted omni-directional light that is beautiful in a lightbank.
-Below is a list of bulbs that we’ve tested to work sucessfully, in a range of wattages.
+We designed this to be a great counterpart to the frosted Triolet dome (#9965), giving you a frosted omni-directional light that is beautiful in a Lightbank.
+Below is a list of bulbs that we’ve tested to work successfully, in a range of wattages.

 EHC 500W/120V

-EHD 00W/120V
+EHD 500W/120V

 FLK 575W/115V